Roles & Responsibilities

-- Participate in a working monthly conference call with fellow Council members and EarthEcho staff and an initial virtual training on the work of EarthEcho International at the beginning of their term.
+- Participate in a working monthly video call with fellow Council members and EarthEcho staff and an initial virtual training on the work of EarthEcho International at the beginning of their term.

 - Select a program committee to work with and participate in communication and regular calls with program committee members/EarthEcho staff as needed to accomplish committee work.

 - Contribute 5-6 hours a month to the work of the YLC during their term.